xuankimtran/docs-1/pages/katalon-studio/docs/view-license-details.md

 ---
 ## How to View License Details

-You can view the license's details that you are using.
-From the main menu of Katalon Studio:
+To view the details of your current license, open Katalon Studio.
+Go to:

 * macOS: **Katalon Studio > About Katalon Studio**
 * Windows/Linux: **Help > About**